openshift/enhancements/enhancements/operator-sdk/downstream-operator-sdk.md

 ### Test Plan

-The existing set of Operator SDK tests will be run downstream.
+The existing set of Operator SDK upstream tests will be run downstream.
 Today we run tests for the Ansible and Helm operators.
+A list of the upstream tests we would run downstream:

+* `test-sanity` # sanity checks like formatting and linters
+* `test-unit`   # unit tests
+* `test-e2e`    # e2e tests

+The `test-links` target will *not* be run, since that is used to verify the links in the upstream docs.

+We will run the tests in the OpenShift CI cluster.
+We will *not* use [kind][kind] downstream.
+There may need to be some patches maintained downstream and/or some changes upstream to ensure the tests run in an OpenShift cluster.

 ### Graduation Criteria